 Juke Jumpers, a legendary Texas R&B, rockabilly, jazz and swing band.
 The Juke Jumpers

 recorded five LPs and toured extensively in the U.S. and Europe.
-The band performed together for 17 years and still get together for annual reunions.
+The band performed together for 17 years and have had multiple reunions.
+2017 marked their 40th anniversary.

 Sumter got together with Mike Price, a singer/songwriter/piano player, in 1993 to